 There are two dozens of these prehistoric sites in Malta, but only seven are protected as UNESCO World Heritage.
 Five of them are on the island of Malta (Hagar Qim, Mnajdra, Skorba, Ta’Hagrat, and Tarxien), and two on Gozo (Ggantija temples).

 Experts describe Malta temples as unique architectural masterpieces.
 According to legends, it was the race of the giants who built these monumental constructions.
 Some of the stone blocks, more than five-meter high, weigh up to twenty tons!
 Built before the Egyptian pyramids, some temples were aligned with the movement of the Sun.
 This suggests that equinoxes and solstices were important events of Malta’s Temple Culture!

 These mystical remains of the past are under a threat of an increased number of storms.
-To protect the collapse of the structures, they built the vast canopies over some of the megalithic temples of Malta.
+To protect against the collapse of the structures, they built vast canopies over some of the megalithic temples of Malta.

 If you have a hard time choosing which Malta temples to visit, I suggest Hagar Qim and Mnajdra, which are just 500 meters apart.
 For a total entrance fee of 10 Euros, one can also learn more about how the temples were built at the visitor center which offers a 4d movie experience.
 Another plus of this site is that it’s just above an amazing part of Malta’s coastline (exploring the coastal nature is our second recommendation of the 14 best things to do in Malta).
-After the temples, you could hike down closer to Ras il-Hamrija, the rock arch that, for now, successfully withstands harsh waves of the Mediterranean Sea.
+After the temples, you could hike down closer to Ras il-Hamrija, the rock arch that, for now, successfully withstands the harsh waves of the Mediterranean Sea.